 If the purpose of your newsletter or blog is to generate business leads from prospective clients, then your focus should be on quality, not quantity.
 It’s about building meaningful, deep relationships with the right people, not shallow relationships, with a wide, vague readership.

 - If you have just 50 engaged subscribers, who value your newsletter or blog and are a perfect fit for your services, you have a valuable list.

 - If, like Leigh, you have 5000 poorly-targeted people on a list, who you gained using list building techniques, you’re wasting your time and money.

 Get out of the list building mindset

 So, make sure you’re not chasing the wrong numbers.

 Instead, focus exclusively on earning the attention of your prospective clients.
 Learn about their most pressing challenges.
 Then, publish answers and ideas, which will help them.
 Become a valuable asset, before they need your services.

-If you get too few client inquiries from your newsletter or blog, it’s probably because you’re building a list, rather than creating connections with prospective clients.
+If you get too few client enquiries from your newsletter or blog, it’s probably because you’re building a list, rather than creating connections with prospective clients.

 The message here is simple: Go deeper.
 Not wider.